-But, for casual video shooting in 4K, the Fujifilm X-T200 is really good.
+But for casual video shooting in 4K, the Fujifilm X-T200 is really good.

 Body and Handling

-The X-T200 measures 121mm x 83.7mm x 55.1mm, and weighs about 370 grams.
+The X-T200 measures 121 x 83.7 x 55.1mm and weighs about 370 grams.

 It accommodates UHS-I SD cards in its single card slot.
 These are not fast enough to sustainably write 8 RAW files every second, as I mentioned earlier.

-In terms of controls, the camera has two customisable function buttons.
-There is a mode dial, a freely customizable dial and a dial for switching film simulations.
-This, annoyingly, can’t be customised.
+In terms of controls, the camera has two customizable function buttons.
+There is a mode dial, a freely customizable dial, and a dial for switching film simulations.
+This, annoyingly, can’t be customized.
 On the back, there is a joystick which Fujifilm calls a focus lever.
 This is the main controller of the camera.
-You can use it to switch focus points and to navigate around the menus.
+You can use it to switch focus points and navigate around the menus.

-Neither the X-T200 nor the two recommended kit lenses (15-45mm and 35mm f/2) are weather-sealed.
+Neither the X-T200 nor the two recommended kit lenses are weather sealed.

-The Canon M50 MkII is a mirrorless camera similar in size and price.
-It also has a 24-megapixel APS-C sensor.
-Its video features and image quality don’t hold a candle to the Fujifilm X-T200, but the autofocus performance and ergonomics are considerably better.
+The Canon M50 Mk II is a mirrorless camera similar in size and price.
+It also has a 24 MP APS-C sensor.
+Its video features and image quality don’t hold a candle to the Fujifilm X-T200.
+But the autofocus performance and ergonomics are considerably better.
 It is also more intuitive to use despite the lesser focus on touchscreen operation.
 Lens options for the Canon EF-M mount are not so diverse.
-However, the main kit lens (also a 15-45mm) is a better construction than Fujifilm’s.
+However, the quality of the main kit lens is better than Fujifilm’s.

-The Olympus E-M10 MkIV is an entry-level mirrorless camera built around a 20MP Micro Four-Thirds sensor.
-It is the best on the market in terms of stabilisation with 4.5 stops in-body, plus many MFT lenses are themselves stabilised.
-It’s on par with Canon in intuitive use.
+The Olympus E-M10 Mk IV is an entry-level mirrorless camera built around a 20 MP Micro Four Thirds sensor.
+After its release, it was the best on the market with 4.5 stops of in-body stabilization.
+Plus, many MFT lenses are stabilized.
+It’s on par with Canon for ease of use.
 This includes great touchscreen integration and clearly marked but customizable buttons.
 Its electronic viewfinder is also the best in the category.
-The MkIV has improved upon its predecessor – the E-M10 MkIII – but the difference is not stark.
+The Mk IV has improved upon its predecessor, the E-M10 Mk III, but the difference isn’t huge.

 For vlogging, there is the Sony ZV-1.
-This camera doesn’t feature interchangeable lenses, but it does have a high quality 24-70mm equivalent lens and a 20MP 1” backside-illuminated sensor.
-Video shooters benefit from excellent built-in stabilisation, better audio features, a 960fps video mode, and a portable size.
-This camera is not only marketed towards vloggers but clearly designed for them.
+It has a 1-inch 20 MP backside-illuminated sensor.
+This camera doesn’t feature interchangeable lenses.
+But it does have a high-quality 24-70mm-equivalent lens.
+Video shooters benefit from excellent built-in stabilization, better audio features, a 960 fps video mode, and a portable size.
+This camera is not only marketed towards vloggers, but clearly designed for them.
 I recommend you opt for this instead if you’re making professional videos.

 The Canon SL3 (or 250D) is an entry-level DSLR.
 It appears here because of its small size, competitive features, and arguably the best ergonomics due to its large grip.
-It has a 24-megapixel APS-C sensor with similar image quality to the M50.
+It has a 24 MP APS-C sensor with similar image quality to the M50.
 It’s built around the Canon EF mount, so lens choices are close to infinite.